Docs: Features: Safety Checks

 lint-display-widthwarningInteger column types with nonstandard display width modifiers

-lint-definererrorDefiner users for routines/views/triggers, using allow-list allow-definer
+lint-definererrorDefiner users for stored objects, using allow-list allow-definer

 lint-has-enumignoreColumns using enum or set data types